haiko-xyz/.github/profile/README.md

 # Haiko

 Haiko is an Intent-based Automated Market Making (AMM) protocol for building simple, expressive LP strategies.
-It features programmable strategies, on-chain limit orders, custom market schemas, and other powerful LP features.
+It features programmable LP positions, on-chain limit orders, custom market schemas, and other powerful LP features.

 Haiko is powered by Starknet, an Ethereum-based Layer 2 (L2) network that enables fast, cheap and provable on-chain execution of complex strategies.